Editor’s Note: This story was updated on June 5, 2017

-If you ask Kent Harman, the owner and operator of Bandito Latin Kitchen & Cantina (325 Hughes Center Drive, banditolv.com), the soon-to-open restaurant is going to fill a gap in the Las Vegas dining scene, delivering Strip-quality food and hospitality with the pricing of a neighborhood restaurant.
+If you ask Kent Harman, the owner and operator of Bandito Latin Kitchen & Cantina (325 Hughes Center Drive, banditolv.com), which opened June 5, the restaurant is going to fill a gap in the Las Vegas dining scene, delivering Strip-quality food and hospitality with the pricing of a neighborhood restaurant.

 Pulling largely from Mexican influence (think coastal cuisine, plus dishes inspired by spots like Mexico City, Guadalajara and more traditional dishes), the newest Latin American outpost featuring everything made from scratch daily, is a direct result of Harman’s time in the industry, including a decade as the director of operations for Border Grill.